gyrsh/gyrsh/README.md

 <!---**gyrsh/gyrsh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 # About me:
-## Software Engineer (Grad 2021)
+## Software Engineer (Grad 2021) @
-- 🔭 Currently working on MicroService & open-source.
+- 🔭 Currently working on MicroServices & open-source.
 - 🤔 Looking for SDE Roles.
 - 💬 Ask me about Django,SpringBoot,FastApi,Data Structures,Algorithms,SQL.
 - 📫 You can reach me at: gyrshwatson@gmail.com